helorem/photobooth/README.md

 If you put an *assets* folder in the *resources_folder*, it will override configurations.

-You don't have to rewreite en entire config file : if a property isn ot present, the default config file will Be used.
+You don't have to rewrite en entire config file : if a property is not present, the default config file will Be used.

 ## Run on desktop